 As stated previously, the GNSO Council acknowledges and agrees with the Board’s understanding that the recommendations contained in the EPDP Final Report do not overturn the Thick WHOIS Transition Policy.
 With this shared understanding in mind, however, the Council would like to take this opportunity to remind the Board and the broader ICANN community of the responsibility that ICANN Org, via the Implementation Review Team (IRT), has in implementing GNSO policy recommendations that are developed through the bottom-up, multi-stakeholder policy development process and adopted by the ICANN Board.

-EPDP Phase 1 Recommendation 7 makes the transfer of registrant contact information from the registrar to registry optional.
+EPDP Phase 1 Recommendation 7 makes the transfer of certain registrant contact information from the registrar to registry optional.
 In your letter, you note that the Board recognized this fact when it approved Recommendation 7.

-The Board’s “Scorecard” further acknowledged the direct conflict between Recommendation 7 as adopted, which “states that transfer is optional for registrant contact information” and the Thick WHOIS Transition Policy, which “requires transfer of registrant contact information from Registrars to Registry Operators.”
+The GNSO Council recognizes that “optional” does not mean the same thing as “may never be required”.
+Moreover, the GNSO Council also recognizes that Recommendation 7 allows for the transfer of data elements from registrar to registry where there is a legal basis, such as Thick WHOIS requirements in a Registry-Registrar Agreement.
+Therefore, it is possible to implement Recommendation 7 and apply Thick WHOIS Tansition policy.
+This fact is illustrated by Recommendation 5 and Recommendation 7’s acknowledgment that data elements identified by a Registry Operator in its registration policy may be transferred.
+Support also can be found in the Registry Stakeholder Group’s (RySG) comments, which recommended a clarification that the registrant data fields that are required to be collected by the registrar are “REQUIRED to be transferred from Registrar to Registry IF Registry terms/conditions/policies require this data element.”

-The ICANN Board also provided clear guidance to ICANN Org and the IRT on how to address the recognized conflict between Recommendation 7 and the Thick WHOIS Transition Policy in a manner that is consistent with the bottom-up, multi-stakeholder policy development process at the core of ICANN’s mission: “Consistent with Recommendation 27, the Board directed ICANN Org to work with the IRT to examine and report on the extent to which these [the EPDP Phase 1] recommendations require modification of existing Consensus Policies” and called upon the GNSO Council to promptly initiate a policy development process to review and recommend any required changes to Consensus Policies.
+In summary, the ICANN Board also provided clear guidance to ICANN Org and the IRT on how to address potential conflict between Recommendation 7 and the Thick WHOIS Transition Policy in a manner that is consistent with the bottom-up, multi-stakeholder policy development process at the core of ICANN’s mission: “Consistent with Recommendation 27, the Board directed ICANN Org to work with the IRT to examine and report on the extent to which these [the EPDP Phase 1] recommendations require modification of existing Consensus Policies” and called upon the GNSO Council to promptly initiate a policy development process to review and recommend any required changes to Consensus Policies.

-The role of ICANN Org and the IRT is not to try and resolve conflicts between the EPDP Phase 1 recommendations and any established Consensus Policy, including any conflict between Recommendation 7 and the Thick WHOIS Transition Policy with respect to the transfer of registrant contact data to registries.
-Rather, its role is to implement the Phase 1 recommendations as they were developed by the community via the bottom-up, multi-stakeholder process, and then report any conflicts that may require modifications to existing Consensus Policies to the GNSO Council.
+The role of ICANN Org and the IRT is to implement the Phase 1 recommendations as they were developed by the community via the bottom-up, multi-stakeholder process, and approved by the ICANN Board and then report any conflicts that may require modifications to existing Consensus Policies to the GNSO Council.
 The Council considers that ICANN Org’s provision of the Wave One report sufficiently fulfills that reporting responsibility.

-Furthermore, the Council firmly believes that the ICANN Board’s direction does not give ICANN Org or the IRT the latitude to revise or disregard a policy recommendation that was developed through the bottom-up, multi-stakeholder policy development process and then approved by the Council.
-It is ICANN Org and the IRT’s responsibility to implement Recommendation 7, and all Phase 1 recommendations, as written in the Phase 1 Final Report.
+Likewise, the Council firmly believes that the ICANN Board’s direction does not give ICANN Org or the IRT the latitude to revise or disregard policy recommendations or Consensus Policies that were developed through the bottom-up, multi-stakeholder policy development process and then approved by the Council..

-We look forward to continued engagement with the ICANN Board and the broader community as this important community work is chartered and executed.
+We look forward to continued engagement with the ICANN Board, the IRT and the broader community as this important community work is chartered and executed.

 Sincerely,